basnijholt/unidep/example/README.md

 > - `unidep merge` to merge all `requirements.yaml` files into a single `environment.yaml` file
 > - `unidep pip-compile` to generate a locked `requirements.txt` file

-Check the folders in this directory for examples of how to use `unidep` with different project types:
+Check the installable Python packages in this directory for examples of how to use `unidep` with different project types:

 - [`setup_py_project` for a `setup.py` integration example](setup_py_project/)
 - [`pyproject_toml_project` for a `pyproject.toml` with Setuptools example](pyproject_toml_project/)